keshariGaurav/food-code-api/README.md

   -- (https://github.com/keshariGaurav/food-code-api)

 ## Features
-QR Code Scanning: Each table has a unique QR code, allowing customers to quickly access the menu for their specific table.
+  - QR Code Scanning: Each table has a unique QR code, allowing customers to quickly access the menu for their specific table.
-Order Placement: Customers can place orders directly from their mobile devices, ensuring a seamless ordering experience.
+  - Order Placement: Customers can place orders directly from their mobile devices, ensuring a seamless ordering experience.
-Real-Time Order Updates: Leveraging Socket.IO, cafe receive real-time updates on their order status, enhancing the overall experience.
+  - Real-Time Order Updates: Leveraging Socket.IO, cafe receive real-time updates on their order status, enhancing the overall experience.
-Asynchronous Email Service: Eazy Eats decouples email notifications from the main request-response cycle by using BullMQ for queue management.
+  - Asynchronous Email Service: Eazy Eats decouples email notifications from the main request-response cycle by using BullMQ for queue management.
 This ensures that email services run independently without affecting the app's performance.
-MongoDB Change Streams: The backend tracks order generation in real time using MongoDB Watch, enabling live updates on order status.
+  - MongoDB Change Streams: The backend tracks order generation in real time using MongoDB Watch, enabling live updates on order status.
-Atomic Design & Reusable Components: The frontend is structured using atomic design principles, with a theme file and variant system to ensure that UI components are highly reusable and easy to maintain.
+  - Atomic Design & Reusable Components: The frontend is structured using atomic design principles, with a theme file and variant system to ensure that UI components are highly reusable and easy to maintain.
-Scalable Architecture: The system is designed to scale, handling everything from order management to customer notifications in an optimized manner.
+  - Scalable Architecture: The system is designed to scale, handling everything from order management to customer notifications in an optimized manner.
+  - Authentication & Authorization:
+    - JWT Authentication: User sessions are securely managed using JWT tokens for stateless authentication.
+    - OAuth with Google: Users can log in using their Google accounts through OAuth integration, providing a seamless and secure login process.
+  - Security:
+    - Rate Limiting: Protects the application from brute force attacks by limiting the number of requests a user can make within a certain timeframe.
+    - Helmet: Provides basic security protections by setting HTTP headers appropriately.
+    - MongoDB Sanitize: Prevents NoSQL injection attacks by sanitizing inputs and ensuring database security.

 ## Screenshots
   ### For Restro APP